ekachernova/ekachernova/README.md

 </picture>

 # A few facts about me
-- I have almost 10 years of working experince in the financial sector;
+- I have almost 10 years of working experince in the financial sector as a corporate lawyer;
-- I like challenges,  so from March 2023 I am doing a Web-development bootcampt at Spiced Academy in Berlin;
+- I like challenges;
+- I speak English, German and Russian;
-- I like playing piano and cook something for my friends or family
+- I like playing piano :musical_keyboard: and cooking for my friends or family

 # I use these tools:
 - JavaScript